dewaynesmith3711/bookish-waddle/site/en/_partials/privacy-sandbox/glossary-entries/ad-creative.md

+## Ad creative, creative {: #ad-creative}

-Ad creative refers to the contents of the ad served to users.
+The contents of the ad served to users.
 Creatives can be images, videos, audio, and other formats.
-Creatives live within an ad space, and are served by ad tech within line items.
+Creatives live within an ad space, and are served by adtech within line items.